-3.4.
-Cash and cash equivalents (for purposes of Cash Flow Statement)
+3.4 Cash and cash equivalents

 Cash comprises cash on hand and demand deposits with banks.
 Cash equivalents are short-term balances (with an original maturity of three months or less from the date of acquisition), highly liquid investments that are readily convertible into known amounts of cash and which are subject to insignificant risk of changes in value.